sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_compile.md

 If you run the [compilation workflow](https://github.com/sparkfun/SparkFun_RTK_Everywhere_Firmware/blob/main/.github/workflows/compile-rtk-everywhere.yml), it will compile the firmware and attempt to push the binary to the Binaries repo.
 This will fail as your account won't have the right permissions.
 The [non-release-build](https://github.com/sparkfun/SparkFun_RTK_Everywhere_Firmware/blob/main/.github/workflows/non-release-build.yml) is the one for you.
 The firmware binary will be attached as an Artifact to the workflow run.
 Navigate to Actions \ Non-Release Build, select the latest run of Non-Release Build, the binary is in the Artifacts.

+You can then use the [SparkFun RTK Firmware Uploader](https://github.com/sparkfun/SparkFun_RTK_Firmware_Uploader) to upload the binary onto the ESP32.

 ## Using Docker

 Installing the correct version of the ESP32 core and of each required Arduino library, is tedious and error-prone.
 Especially on Windows.
 We've lost count of the number of times code compilation fails on our local machines, because we had the wrong ESP32 core installed, or forgot to patch libbt or libmbedcrypto...
 It is much easier to sandbox the firmware compilation using an environment like [Docker](https://www.docker.com/).